-In addition, we’re committed to making Oklahoma City a vibrant place to live, work and play, and we recognize that arts play a vital role in that goal.
-Devon supports many local arts and culture organizations, including the Oklahoma City Ballet, Arts Council of Oklahoma City, Oklahoma City Museum of Art, National Cowboy and Western Heritage Museum and Lyric Theater.
-We also hold an annual fundraising campaign for Allied Arts to support 40 local arts organizations.
+We’re committed to making our hometown of Oklahoma City a lively and appealing place to live, work and play, and we recognize that visual and performing arts are vital to reaching that goal.
+Devon supports many local arts and culture organizations, including the Oklahoma City Ballet, Arts Council of Oklahoma City, Oklahoma City Museum of Art, National Cowboy and Western Heritage Museum, and Lyric Theater.
+We also hold an annual fundraising campaign for Allied Arts to support more than 40 local arts organizations.

 Devon is a long-time supporter of The Oklahoma Nature Conservancy and its focus on sharing the love of nature and conservation throughout the state.
 We support the organization’s ground stewardship activities, such as controlled burning for range management, invasive species control and scientific research.
 Our dollars helped stand up operations at the newest preserve on the Blue River, Oka’ Yanahli, which encompasses 3,600 acres of native prairie and two miles of the river.

 Each year, Devon participates in National Public Lands Day in New Mexico, a project to repair and restore public recreation areas.
 We’ve also partnered with the Wyoming Conservation Corps (WCC) for the past 14 years, contributing funding and volunteers to improve public lands in the state.